The best conditioner for curly hair for deep moisture, damage repair, definition and more

-Curly hair needs a lot more hydration than most other hair types, which is why you're likely to find yourself getting through your conditioner faster than your best shampoo for curly hair.
-The reason is due to its shape, because natural oils from your scalp can’t travel down wiggly strands as easily as they can straight ones, and the cuticles on curly hair shafts don’t slot together evenly, leaving gaps that moisture can escape through.
+Curly hair needs more moisture than straighter hair types, which is why you're likely to find yourself getting through conditioner faster than the best shampoo for curly hair.
+One main reason is its shape, because natural oils from your scalp can’t travel down wiggly strands as easily as they can straighter ones.
+What's more, while porosity levels vary between individuals, the cuticles on the shaft of curly hair also don’t slot together evenly, leaving gaps that moisture can escape through.

 The best conditioners for curly hair, chosen by our experts

 The first thing to note is that Shea Moisture Jamaican Strengthen & Restore Conditioner is a generous size for the price.
-It's what's on the inside that counts though, and that is an intensely nourishing conditioner which is brilliant for hair that's been over-processed and is crying out for moisture.
+It's what's on the inside that counts, though, and that is an intensely nourishing conditioner that's brilliant for over-processed hair is crying out for moisture.
 Texture-wise, it doesn't feel super thick, but it's the ingredients (black castor oil and shea butter) that make it so moisturising.
 The downside is that it's not the easiest to rinse, and our testers prone to oiliness found that their hair was greasy again not too long after washing.
 We would recommend for coily and curly hair that's on the thicker side.

 Buy if: You have coily or very curly hair